-It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
+It won’t be long before we are switching our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air can result in drier air that can influence our overall health.
 You may have never contemplated monitoring humidity levels in your home, or maybe you’re looking to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+But how do you know which system is the best for your house?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the long-run.

-- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while keeping to a budget you are comfortable with.

 Each house is different.
 Our team at San Antonio Air Service Experts can provide you with a home health report to help you pick which humidifier is appropriate for your home.
 And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
 We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
 Call us at 210-570-9705 or visit our online scheduler to make an appointment.